Kristoffer Pallesen: AaB

 On 3 July 2017, Pallesen was officially presented as a new player in AaB, who needed a new full-back after the departure of Joakim Mæhle.
 The club signed him on a free transfer.
 According to Ekstra Bladet, Viborg initially rejected a bid of DKK 1.7 million from AaB, after which Viborg a few days later, according to TV3 Sport, accepted a bid of DKK 2.5 million.
 He made his official debut for AaB in the first round of the 2017–18 Danish Superliga season when he was in the starting lineup and played 90 minutes in the 1–1 away draw against Copenhagen.
 During his first season at the club, he was mostly a substitute as Patrick Kristensen held the position as starting right back.
 He finished his first season with 24 appearances.

 In the 2018–19 season, Pallesen began as the starting right back, but again lost his spot to Kristensen during the second half of the season.
 He had 20 appearances that season.

 In November 2019, he extended his contract with AaB until 2024.
 This followed a period, in which Pallesen had grown into a starter at right back.
 On 13 December 2019, he scored his first goal for the club in a 3–1 home loss to Nordsjælland.
 He ended the season with 37 appearances in which he scored two goals.

 Pallesen started the 2021–22 season strong, recording 5 assists in his first 8 games of the season.

+On 10 October 2023, AaB confirmed that 33-year-old Pallesen had been forced to end his football career after tearing his Achilles tendon in May 2023.
+At the same time, Pallesen was employed as a legal advisor in AaB's administration with primary connection to the sports department.